-During the War of 1812, more than a thousand African-American prisoners in Dartmoor Prison were ruled by a tall, powerful young privateer named Richard Crafus.
+During the War of 1812, more than a thousand African-American prisoners in Dartmoor Prison toed the line set by a tall, powerful young privateer named Richard Crafus.

 He arrived on Oct.
 9, 1814, forced to march 17 miles to the gloomy stone prison high upon a rocky, windy moor.

 Richard Crafus quickly asserted his leadership of the African-American prisoners.
 By acknowledging his authority, they carried on the black New England tradition of electing or appointing black kings and governors.